Difference operators for partitions and some applications: Introduction

 \section{Introduction}

-Partitions of positive integers are widely studied in Combinatorics, Number Theory, and Representation Theory.
+The aim of this paper is to develop a formal method to discover new hook length identities of partitions and generalize classical such identities which occur in Combinatorics, Number Theory, Representation Theory and Mathematical Physics by difference operator technique, which is motivated by the work of Stanley \cite{stan1} and Olshanski \cite{ols1,ols2,ols3} on the differential poset of Young lattice.
+Our main results are the Theorems \ref{th:main1} and \ref{th:skewstanley}.

+First we recall some basic definitions.
+We refer the reader to \cite{Macdonald,ec2} for the basic knowledge on partitions and symmetric functions.
 A \emph{partition} is a finite weakly decreasing sequence of positive integers $\lambda = (\lambda_1, \lambda_2, \ldots, \lambda_\ell)$.
-The integer $|\lambda|=\sum_{1\leq i\leq \ell}\lambda_i$ is called the \emph{size} of the partition $\lambda$.
-A partition $\lambda$ could be identical with its Young diagram, which is a collection of boxes arranged in left-justified rows with $\lambda_i$ boxes in the $i$-th row.
-The \emph{hook length} of the box $\square$ in the Young diagram, denoted by $h_{\square}$, is the number of boxes exactly to the right, or exactly above, or the box itself.
-For example, the Young diagram and hook lengths of the partition $(6,3,3,2)$ are illustrated in Figure 1.
+Here the integer $|\lambda|=\sum_{1\leq i\leq \ell}\lambda_i$ is called the \emph{size} of the partition $\lambda$.
+A partition $\lambda$ is identified with its \emph{Young diagram}, which is a collection of boxes arranged in left-justified rows with $\lambda_i$ boxes in the $i$-th row.
+The \emph{content} of the box $\square=(i,j)$ in the $i$-th row and $j$-th column of the Young diagram of a partition is defined by $c_{\square}=j-i$ (see \cite{lascoux, ec2}).
+The \emph{hook length} of the box $\square$ in the Young diagram, denoted by $h_{\square}$, is the number of boxes exactly to the right, or exactly above, or the box itself (the French convention for the Young diagrams is used in this paper) (see \cite{han, ec2}).
+For example, the Young diagram and hook lengths of the partition $(6,3,3,2)$ are illustrated in Figure \ref{fig:1}.
+A \emph{standard Young tableau} of shape $\la$ is obtained by filling in the boxes of the Young diagram of $\la$ with numbers from $1$ to $|\la|$ such that the numbers strictly increase along every row and every column.
+Suppose that $\lambda$ and $\mu$ are two partitions with $\lambda\supseteq \mu$, which means that the Young diagram of $\la$ contains the Young diagram of $\mu$.
+Denote by $f_\lambda$ (resp. $f_{\lambda/\mu}$) the number of standard Young tableaux of shape $\lambda$ (resp. $\lambda/\mu$).
+Let $H_\lambda=\prod_{\square\in\lambda} h_{\square}$ be the product of all hook lengths of boxes in $\lambda$.
+Set $f_\emptyset=1$ and $H_\emptyset=1$ for the empty partition $\emptyset$.
+It is well known that (see \cite{tew, hanxiong2, frt, han2, han4, hanxiong3, rsk, ec2})